Sxhail/Sxhail/README.md

 Hello, my name is Suhail, I enjoy building things that live on the internet — from web apps to mobile games.
 I’m especially interested in AI, reflex-based games, and building smart productivity tools.

-- 🌍 Based in UAE 🇦🇪 / Studying in Ireland
+- 🌍 Based in UAE / Studying in Ireland
 - 🌱 Currently learning Full-Stack Web Dev and AI/ML
-- 💼 Working on: ReflexRush, Flow Assistant
+- 💼 Working on: Dub AI, ReflexRush
 - 📫 Reach me at: [suhailjameel7@gmail.com](mailto:suhailjameel7@gmail.com)

 ---